In the world of digital marketing, testing is something you’re never quite finished with.

 Depending on your audience, you will see a major difference in engagement between varying lengths.

-While it’s generally agreed that a positive tone performs better than a negative one on social media, you should also experiment with this in your testing.
-Some audiences prefer a casual tone, while others want something more firm or authoritative.
+While it’s generally agreed that a positive tone performs better than a negative one on social media, you should also experiment with this in your testing, and you should have the best tools for social media posting, some audiences prefer a casual tone, while others want something more firm or authoritative.

 In other cases, even something as innocuous as your passive or active voice will make a difference.
 So, experiment with your tone to see what your audience responds to.